rkevin-arch/vscode-nano-keybindings/README.md

 The feature I needed the most was cut and paste, so I haven't implemented any of the other features yet.
 If you would like to see a feature added, please let me know! (or better yet, make a PR).

 ## Release Notes

+### 0.1.1

+Bugfix: typos in README, `ctrl+x` closes entire editor instead of file, and removed debug output from extension.

 ### 0.1.0